hashicorp/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

   options are:
 - `host_system_id` - (Required) The host system ID of the host to add to the VDS.
-- `devices` - (Required) The list of NIC devices to map to uplinks on the VDS, added in order they are specified.
+- `devices` - (Optional) The list of NIC devices to map to uplinks on the VDS, added in order they are specified.

 ### Private VLAN mapping arguments